EDUCBA Logo

 It occurs when any of the arguments provided are non-numeric.

-1. When users are calculating monthly or quarterly payments, in this situation, users need to convert annual interest rates or the number of periods to months or quarters, as per their need.
+1. When users calculate monthly or quarterly payments, in this situation, they need to convert annual interest rates or the number of periods to months or quarters, as per their need.

 2. If users want to find out the total amount that was paid for the duration of the loan, we need to multiply the PMT as calculated by nper.